White Box Methods for Explanations of Convolutional Neural Networks in Image Classification Tasks

-Computation times of different methods also limit their application when dealing with a larger set of images.
-Fuad et al.\cite{fuad2020features} observe that gradient-based methods including Grad-CAM have longer computation times and FEM was faster in comparison.
+From the table, one can see that FEM is the most similar to the GFDM in SIM - L1 norm and that Grad-CAM has the highest correlation with the GFDM.
+The methods belonging to the linearization category (Sec.~\ref{sec:linear}) Integrated gradients and SmoothGrad are designed to reduce the noise from Gradient backpropagation heatmaps.
+From the table, it can be seen that the Similarity and PCC metrics are improved for these methods when compared to Gradient Backpropagation.
+Grad-CAM maps have the highest similarity to the GFDM maps from the linearization category of methods.
+Fig.~\ref{expln_maps_all} shows the heatmaps of different white-box methods for a sample image from the dataset.
+A zero image (black) has been taken as the reference image for the DeepLIFT visualization in the figure.
+It can be seen that the LRP method highlights the contrasted edges between the structure and sky to be the most relevant regions.

-Selvaraju et al. use datasets with manually annotated bounding boxes on objects in the image to compare the saliency map and human annotation using Intersection over Union to determine the quality of their explanations.
-Muddamsetty et al.\cite{mudamsetty2020} also create a dataset comprising the user saliency maps in the form of eye-tracking details of medical experts on retinal images.
-They compare the two saliency maps based on metrics like Area Under the Curve (AUC) and Kullback-Leibler Divergence (KL-Div)\cite{bylinskii2018different} and show that the saliency map closely aligns with human experts.
+Muddamsetty et al.\cite{mudamsetty2020} also create a dataset comprising the user saliency maps in the form of GFDMs of medical experts on retinal images.
+They compare Grad-CAM and their own explainer maps with GFDM.
+Metrics like Area Under the Curve (AUC) and Kullback-Leibler Divergence (KL-Div)\cite{bylinskii2018different} for the two maps were computed for the comparison.
+They show that the saliency map of both explainers closely aligns with human experts.